StephenTaylor-Kx/adventofq/week1.md

 How many of these depth measurements are larger than the previous measurement?

 The [Each Prior](https://code.kx.com/q/ref/maps/#each-prior) iterator applied to the Greater Than operator `>` derives a function Greater Than Each Prior that tells us exactly that.
-Notice that the iterator `':` is applied *postifx*; that is, its argument, the Greater Than operator, is written on its left:
+Notice that the iterator `':` is applied *postfix*; that is, its argument, the Greater Than operator, is written on its left:
 ```q
 >':
 ```
-A function derived this way (with postfix syntax) has infix syntax.
+A function derived this way (with postfix syntax) has *infix* syntax.
 We apply it with a zero left argument for the first comparison.
 ```q
 q)0>':d
 1111011101b